PoisotLab/ms_network_prediction/manuscript.md

 # Giving a temporal component to network predictions requires forecasting

 **Box 3: Forecasting**
+here is where my box would go, if i had one

 ## What data do we need to turn a predictive model into a forecasting model?